Bazna pig: History

 The development of the Bazna breed started in 1872 from crosses between the Mangalitsa and Berkshire breeds.
 As the breed formed and developed, Yorkshire, Angler Sattelschwein, Wessex, and Hampshire breeds were all used to help homogenize and better it.

 The Bazna breed was officially recognized in 1958.

-The breed is native to Romania.
-Upon developing, the breed was distributed to several towns in the Transylvania region of Romania, and again after World War II when the breed was distributed further around the Transylvania region and Banat.
+The breed is native to Transylvania, in present day Romania.
+Upon developing, the breed was distributed to several towns in the Transylvania, and again after World War II when the breed was distributed further around the Transylvania region and Banat.